woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 At each moment the mind is running its stimulus- response programs — tapes, thoughts, stories.
-These programs are used to paint reality, to project on the screen of Existence the version of reality that the mind wants to see.
+These programs are used to <u>paint</u> reality, to project on the screen of Existence the version of reality that the mind wants to see.
 In order to see these tapes as reality it is necessary not to see them as tapes — that is, it is necessary not to notice them as generated